Parenting resources in 90 different languages

 - We have an Accessibility Plan in place and where feasible, make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
 Our policy and practice adheres to The Equality Act 2010.

-- We monitor the languages spoken by families in our settings and work to create and accessible and supportive environment.
+- We monitor the languages spoken by families in our settings and work to create an accessible and supportive environment.

 10. How will the school prepare and support my child to transfer to a new or the next stage of education and life?

-- We offer open communication with feeder and `moving on` schools.
-We share information to support pupils’ learning and well-being at transition
+- We work closely with feeder and `moving on` schools.
+Our Reception teachers visit nursery settings and complete home visits (virtually when required) and we offer several ‘stay and play’ sessions to our new cohort entering Reception.
+We share information with Secondary settings to support pupils’ learning and well-being at transition meetings.

 - Further support is provided as necessary for those with SEND including additional visits to the new setting, both individually and as part of an enhanced transition programme for identified pupils.